zacherytcox/stelligent-u/13-ECS/README.md

 Now that your container is running, you need to have access to its logs.
 Go back and configure your containers to log to CloudWatch.
 What steps do you need to take to enable this feature?
+> You need to use the "awslogs" log driver within your tasks.
+This is the only way to get the logs for Fargate clusters.

 #### Task: Cleanup your ECS service